 Advanced Competitions: Creative Writing

 Creative Writing is an advanced level competition in Mahragan El-Keraza; enrolment and successfully competing in the core competitions is a prerequisite.
 The goal of this advanced level Competition is to encourage gifted Coptic children and Youth to integrate this form of written works of artistic merit and creativity into spiritual fellowship and provide an opportunity for them to be recognized for their efforts.
 The creative writing competition includes two categories: Poetry and Short Story.
-For poetry, special emphasis will be given to the use of distinctive style and rhythm to express the feelings evoked around this year’s Mahragan Theme “The Lord is my Light and Salvation”.
+For poetry, special emphasis will be given to the use of distinctive style and rhythm to express the feelings evoked around this year’s Mahragan Theme “Stay firm in what you have learned”.
 A short story is a fictional piece that utilizes setting, plot, and characterization to reveal the theme of the Mahragan.
 Evaluation criteria will include extra points for work that is inspired by our Coptic Heritage, Church spirit, and Coptic values and traditions.

 GUIDELINES AND SPECIFIC DETAILS: